sumasm0416/Password-Generator/README.md

 # Password-Generator
-This repository contains the source code and files for a password generator project.
-The password generator is designed to generate strong and secure passwords based on user-defined criteria.
-It includes features such as password length selection, character set customization, and the option to exclude ambiguous characters.
+This repository contains the source code for a password generator project.
+The password generator allows users to generate strong and secure passwords based on their specified criteria, such as length and character types (numbers, symbols, uppercase or lowercase letters).

+Features

+> Generate passwords with customizable length |
+> Include or exclude numbers, symbols, uppercase and lowercase letters

+Contributing

+Contributions to this password generator project are welcome.
+If you encounter any issues or have ideas for improvements, feel free to submit a pull request or open an issue.

+Thanks!